Construction Claims Prevention and Resolution

 This article identifies solutions and suggests programs that one can use for construction claims prevention, resolution, and management.
 Topics include the following: quality contract documents, management of outside design professionals, constructability and biddability reviews, site investigation, review and approval of detailed as-planned schedules, claims mitigation during construction, project reviews, contractor’s risk analysis, and owner guidelines.

 Claims prevention can be accomplished most effectively during the design phase of a construction project.
 When the design is sufficiently complete to enable qualified contractors to submit bids for the construction work, the careful preparation of well-considered contract documents offers the next greatest opportunity for claims prevention.
 Once contracts are executed and construction begins, the prevention of claims becomes more difficult, although the impact of claims can still be mitigated through timely management actions and effective contract administration.
 Figure 1, Project Transitions, shows how the responsibility for claims control is transferred over the life of the project from the planner to the designer and then to both the construction contractor and construction manager.
 (Please download the PDF article version to view Figure 1).
 The owner remains responsible, however, for claims prevention and mitigation activities during all phases of the project.
-The goal of this article is to identify solutions and suggest programs that you can use for construction claims avoidance, mitigation, and management.
+The goal of this article is to identify solutions and suggest programs that you can use for construction claims mitigation and management.
 Topics include the following:

 • Quality Contract Documents